Lina Esco: Career

-Esco was cast in her first television guest star role in 2006, as Angie Watson in series CSI: NY.
-In March, 2007 Esco joined the cast of the CBS drama Cane.
+Esco was cast in her first television guest star role in 2006, as Angie Watson in the series CSI: NY.
+In March 2007 Esco joined the cast of the CBS drama Cane.
 In 2009, she guest starred in an episode of the Drop Dead Diva series with Paula Abdul.
 Esco played a lingerie model who had been fired for going public about her breast cancer survival story.

 In February 2011, Esco was slated to join the cast of Fox's pilot Exit Strategy.
 Described as a high octane procedural set in the world of CIA agents who are sent in to "fix" operations gone bad.
 The cast included Ethan Hawke, Megan Dodds and with Antoine Fuqua directing.
 Esco was to play Mia, an MIT graduate and computer expert from South Boston.
 In 2014, Esco was cast in Ryan Murphy's pilot for HBO alongside Michelle Monaghan, Wes Bentley, Scott Speedman, and Jennifer Jason Leigh.

 Esco's film debut was in 2005 with London.
-She is a supporting character in the 2012 comedy LOL.
+She played a supporting character in the 2012 comedy LOL.

-Esco acted on "S.W.A.T." since its first season in 2017.
-She played Officer Christina "Chris" Alonso.
+Esco acted on S.W.A.T.
+From 2017-2022 She played Officer Christina "Chris" Alonso.
 Following the show's season five finale, Esco confirmed she was leaving the series to pursue other projects.

 Producing and directing

-In April 2010, Esco produced "My Friend is...", a public service announcement for the Academy Award-winning documentary The Cove alongside Oscar-winning producer Fisher Stevens joined forces with a number celebrities to bring awareness on the annual killing of dolphins in Taiji, Japan.
+In April 2010, Esco produced "My Friend is...", a public service announcement for the Academy Award-winning documentary The Cove alongside Oscar-winning producer Fisher Stevens joining forces with a number of celebrities to bring awareness on the annual killing of dolphins in Taiji, Japan.
 She directed "Kids Speak Out Against Dolphin Captivity", a 2012 public service announcement for The Cove.

+She directed and starred in Free the Nipple, which was released in select theaters, video on demand and on iTunes on December 12, 2014.
 She directed Free the Nipple in a bid to circumvent female nipple censorship.

-She directed and starred in Free the Nipple, which was released in select theaters, video on demand and on iTunes on December 12, 2014.